 AO2: Analyse and evaluate appropriate source materials, primary and/or contemporary to the period, within its historical context.
-Generic mark scheme for Section A, Question 1: How far do the four sources support the view?
-[30] Level 6 26-30 marks The answer has a very good focus on the question throughout.
-The sources are fully evaluated, using both provenance and detailed and accurate knowledge of their historical context in a balanced way, in order to engage with the sources and reach a convincing, fully supported analysis of them in relation to the issue in the question.
-Level 5 21-25 marks The answer has a good focus on the question.
-The sources are evaluated, using both provenance and relevant knowledge of their historical context, in order to engage with the sources and reach a supported analysis of them in relation to the issue in the question.
+Generic mark scheme for Section A, Question 2: How far do the three sources support the view?
+[20] Level 5 17-20 marks The answer has a good focus on the question.
+The sources are evaluated, using both provenance and relevant knowledge of their historical context, in order to engage with the sources and reach a supported analysis of them in relation the issue in the question.
 There may be some imbalance in the analysis between use of provenance and use of knowledge.
-Level 4 16-20 marks The answer is mostly focused on the question.
+Level 4 13-16 marks The answer is mostly focused on the question.
 The sources are evaluated, using both provenance and generally relevant knowledge of their historical context, in order to engage with the sources and produce an analysis of them in relation to the question.
 The use of provenance may not be developed.
-Level 3 11-15 marks The answer is partially focused on the question.
+Level 3 9-12 marks The answer is partially focused on the question.
 There is partial evaluation of the sources, with use of some knowledge of their historical context, in order to engage with the sources and produce a partial analysis of them in relation to the question.
-Level 2 6-10 marks The answer has only limited focus on the question.
+Level 2 5-8 marks The answer has only limited focus on the question.
 Evaluation of the sources is very general.
 There is limited use of generalised knowledge of historical context to engage with the sources and produce a basic analysis of them in relation to the question.
-Level 1 1-5 marks This answer is on the wider topic area, but not on the detail of the question.
+Level 1 1-4 marks This answer is on the wider topic area, but not on the detail of the question.
 The sources are evaluated in a very basic way, primarily being used as a source of information with understanding of them being only partial.
 A very generalised knowledge of historical context is used in a very limited way to engage with the sources and to attempt a very simple analysis of them in relation to the question.
 0 marks No evidence of understanding or reference to the sources.